bonitasoft/bonita-js-components/README.md

 **The master branch do not contains any dist files.**

-There is a dedicated branch which holds dist files to be distributed.
+There is a dedicated branch which holds dist files to be distributed using [bower](http://bower.io).
 Once you're ready to ship a new version

-0. If not already did, bump version number in ``package.json`` and commit changes.
+0. If not already did, bump version number in both ``bower.json`` and ``package.json`` and commit changes.

 1. Go to the ```release`` branch, marge master on it, and launch the dist build.
 ```console